zhangjingpu/vrone/README.md

 * Added Immersive Mode to hide soft buttons for Google Nexus 5 and LG G3 (Thanks to Rakshith Anand)
 * Added SimpleMenu.prefab for easy menu integration
 * Added new LUTs
-* Added possibility to disable distortion
+* Added possibility to disable distortion in order to get additional FPS
-* Added image shift with device specific values, if distortion is disabled
+* Added image shift with device specific values, if distortion is disabled.
+This ensures that the center of left/right images are fitting the ZEISS VR ONE optics.
 * Added headtracking for android devices without game rotation vector (Samsung Galaxy S4)

 ----